-It’s been gloomy and overcast ever since Salon International de la Haute Horlogerie (SIHH) – the world’s most luxurious and exclusive watch fair – began in Geneva, Switzerland.
-But on the morning of Savoir Flair’s interview with Karolina Kurkova, light has finally broken through the clouds.
+‘Gloomy’ is an apt adjective for the weather in Geneva, Switzerland over the course of Salon International de la Haute Horlogerie (SIHH), the world’s most luxurious and exclusive watch fair.
+But on the morning of Savoir Flair’s interview with Karolina Kurkova – who turns 35 today – light has finally broken through the clouds.
 It almost feels as if she brought the sunshine with her.

 In person, the radiant supermodel is warm, gregarious, and vivid, painting the air with graceful lines as she throws her arms up to mimic a basketball move when she talks about her dad’s coaching days or to relay her enthusiasm at the idea of zooming around the sky in a Spitfire aircraft.
 Although she passes two decades in the modeling industry this year, her face belies the years.
 She is preternaturally beautiful, yet spirited with her facial expressions.
 She is a natural when it comes to interpreting the myriad characters she has been asked to play and portray in photos over her long and legendary career, which underscores her continued relevance in the modeling world.